thehale/github-projects-burndown-chart/README.md

 * You use one and only one [GitHub Project Board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) for each of your [Sprints](https://scrumguides.org/scrum-guide.html#the-sprint)
 * You use one and only one [GitHub Milestone](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) for each of your [User Stories](https://www.scrum.org/resources/blog/user-story-or-stakeholder-story)
 * You use one and only one [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) for each of your [Sprint Backlog Items/Tasks](https://scrumguides.org/scrum-guide.html#sprint-backlog)
-* Each of your GitHub Issues has a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) indicating how many [points](https://www.scrum.org/resources/scrum-glossary#:~:text=several%20ways%20such%20as-,user%20story%20points,-or%20task%20hours.%20Work) its corresponding task is worth.
+* If you want to track points, each of your GitHub Issues has a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) indicating how many [points](https://www.scrum.org/resources/scrum-glossary#:~:text=several%20ways%20such%20as-,user%20story%20points,-or%20task%20hours.%20Work) its corresponding task is worth.
     - Furthermore, all labels that indicate point values have the format `<prefix><int>`.
-    - However, multiple labels indicating points on the same Issue are supported.
+    - Multiple labels indicating points on the same Issue are supported.
 * A Sprint Backlog Task is considered [Done](https://www.scrum.org/resources/professional-scrum-developer-glossary#:~:text=D-,definition%20of%20done%3A,-a%20shared%20understanding) if its corresponding GitHub Issue is Closed.

 ## Installation